-Tomorrow afternoon (9 February), the Security Council will convene for a briefing on the Secretary-General’s 16th biannual strategic-level report (S/2023/76) on the threat posed by the Islamic State in Iraq and the Levant (ISIL/Da’esh) to international peace and security.
-Under-Secretary-General for Counter-Terrorism and head of the UN Office of Counter-Terrorism (UNOCT) Vladimir Voronkov and Acting Executive Director of the Counter-Terrorism Executive Directorate (CTED) Weixiong Chen are expected to brief.
-A woman civil society representative with expertise in preventing and countering violent extremism is also scheduled to brief the Council.
+Tomorrow morning (25 August), the Security Council will convene for a briefing on the Secretary-General’s 17th biannual strategic-level report on the threat posed by the Islamic State in Iraq and the Levant (ISIL/Da’esh) to international peace and security.
+Under-Secretary-General for Counter-Terrorism and head of the UN Office of Counter-Terrorism (UNOCT) Vladimir Voronkov and Executive Director of the Counter-Terrorism Committee Executive Directorate (CTED) Natalia Gherman will brief.
+The Council will also be briefed by a civil society representative, who is expected to focus on ISIL’s use of sexual and gender-based violence.

 Council members are also likely to address the prevention of terrorism and the need to counter terrorist narratives.
-According to the Secretary-General’s report, ISIL “continued to leverage local dynamics and exacerbate existing grievances and intercommunal tensions” during the reporting period.
-The report also says that “security responses alone are not sufficient” and “that they must be accompanied by efforts that prevent new recruits from joining the ranks of ISIL”.
-When discussing these issues, some Council members are expected to emphasise the importance of a whole-of-society approach to counter-terrorism that respects human rights, aligns with international law, and addresses the root causes of violence and extremism.
-Some members may argue that gender considerations should be incorporated into counter-terrorism policies and practices.
+The Secretary-General’s report observes that “the underlying drivers of conflict must be tackled to prevent terrorist exploitation and further radicalisation and recruitment” and calls on all actors to scale up investment in efforts designed to prevent the spread of terrorism.
+Council members may make similar points in their statements tomorrow, including by emphasising the importance of a whole-of-society approach to counter-terrorism that respects human rights, aligns with international law, and addresses the root causes of violence and extremism.

-Countering terrorism financing is another likely area of discussion.
-The Secretary-General’s report indicates that although member states estimate that ISIL has access to between $25 and $50 million in funds, several member states believe that these funds are depleting.
-The report notes that ISIL’s recent leadership losses have contributed to a decline in its revenues and says that counter-terrorism operations have also placed its revenue streams under pressure.
+Countering the financing of terrorism is another likely topic of discussion.
+The Secretary-General’s report indicates that, although ISIL’s previously reported cash reserves of $25 to $50 million have been significantly reduced and are diminishing, the group nonetheless retains substantial amounts of cash reserves.
 In their statements tomorrow, Council members might refer to the role that international cooperation plays in combatting the financing of terrorism and call for the full implementation of resolution 2462 of 28 March 2019, which decided that all member states must ensure that their domestic laws and regulations establish serious criminal offences regarding the financing of terrorism.